naga-raju-a/cafe-employee-crud-react-app/CafeEmployeeApi/README.md

     ```sh
     dotnet run
     ```
     The API should now be running.
-By default, you can access it at `https://localhost:7123` or `http://localhost:5123`.
+By default, you can access it at `https://localhost:<port>`.

 6.  **Explore the API with Swagger:**
-    Navigate to `https://localhost:7123/swagger` in your browser to view the interactive API documentation.
+    Navigate to `https://localhost:<port>/swagger` in your browser to view the interactive API documentation.

 ## API Endpoints